Time in physics: Unit of measurement of time

-The state of the art in timekeeping
+State of the art in timekeeping

 The UTC timestamp in use worldwide is an atomic time standard.
 The relative accuracy of such a time standard is currently on the order of 10−15 (corresponding to 1 second in approximately 30 million years).
 The smallest time step considered theoretically observable is called the Planck time, which is approximately 5.391×10−44 seconds – many orders of magnitude below the resolution of current time standards.

 The caesium atomic clock became practical after 1950, when advances in electronics enabled reliable measurement of the microwave frequencies it generates.
 As further advances occurred, atomic clock research has progressed to ever-higher frequencies, which can provide higher accuracy and higher precision.
 Clocks based on these techniques have been developed, but are not yet in use as primary reference standards.

 Conceptions of time

 Galileo, Newton, and most people up until the 20th century thought that time was the same for everyone everywhere.
 This is the basis for timelines, where time is a parameter.
 The modern understanding of time is based on Einstein's theory of relativity, in which rates of time run differently depending on relative motion, and space and time are merged into spacetime, where we live on a world line rather than a timeline.
 In this view time is a coordinate.
 According to the prevailing cosmological model of the Big Bang theory, time itself began as part of the entire Universe about 13.8 billion years ago.